Manassingh-prog77/Meeting-Summarizer/Readme.md

-# AI Meeting Notes Summarizer
+echo '# AI Meeting Notes Summarizer

 An AI-powered full-stack application that summarizes meeting transcripts or documents into well-structured, easy-to-understand summaries.
 Users can either paste meeting conversation transcripts or upload transcript files (TXT or PDF), and receive detailed summaries highlighting key points, action items, attendance, and topics discussed — all presented in clean Markdown format.